isomerpages/moe-corporationpri/_cca/Physical sports/Volleyball (Boys).md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Volleyball has been in CPS since 2012.
-It is a team sport in which two
+<p>Volleyball has been part of CPS since 2012.
+It is a team sport in which
-teams of six players are separated by a high net.
+two teams of six players are separated by a high net.
 It requires cooperation and communication among players.
-Through their active participation, our boys learnt how to synergize together towards a common goal, develop empathy for each other and understand the importance of teamwork.</p>
+Through their active participation, our boys learn how to synergize towards a common goal, develop empathy for each other, and understand the importance of teamwork.</p>
-<p></p>
+<p>&nbsp;</p>
 <p>Over the last 12 years, our boys have had tremendous opportunities to
 interact with one another in a positive and supportive environment.
 They have been learning how to communicate effectively during training sessions and continue to hone their volleyball skills through constructive feedback from each other as they grow stronger as a team.</p>
-<p></p>
+<p>&nbsp;</p>
 <p>Volleyball encourages our boys to be strategic and quick-thinking as they
-have to think quickly on their feet in the court to win points from their opponents.
-They learnt to analyze situations and adapt their gameplay throughout their matches.
-Volleyball brings joy and fulfilment to our boys as they reflect from their mistakes and embrace a growth mindset to bounce forward stronger as a team.</p>
+must think quickly on their feet in the court to win points from their opponents.
+They learn to analyse situations and adapt their gameplay throughout their matches.
+Volleyball brings joy and fulfilment to our boys as they reflect on their mistakes and embrace a growth mindset to bounce back stronger as a team.</p>
-<p></p>
+<p>&nbsp;</p>
-<p>As a team, the teachers and coach believe in the strength of every player
+<p>As a team, the teachers and coach believe in the strength of every player,
-as each of them contribute positively to the holistic growth of the volleyball team in CPS.
-Our alumni volleyball boys lent their support from time to time as they reminisce their foundation years in volleyball from Corporation Primary School.
-Onward, CPS Volleyball boys as we grow and nurture together as a team!</p>
+as each of them contributes positively to the holistic growth of the volleyball team at CPS.
+Our alumni volleyball players lend their support from time to time as they reminisce about their foundation years in volleyball at Corporation Primary School.
+Onward, CPS volleyball boys, as we grow and nurture together as a team!</p>
 </td>
 </tr>
 <tr>